 Weaving, Spinning, & Dyeing for Ages 10 to Adult

-Leadership: Becky Ashenden, Lisa Hill, Julie Parsons, Emily Walsh Gwynn, Bettie Zakon-Anderson
+Leadership: Becky Ashenden, Sara Jeanne Burke, Julie Parsons, Emily Walsh Gwynn, Bettie Zakon-Anderson

-Would you like to spend a week with your child in a beautiful natural setting, unplugged, picnicking, playing hoops and other old-fashioned games in addition to weaving on hand looms both big and small in our barn studio?
-Come join us!
+Come spend a week with weavers of all ages in a beautiful natural setting.
+Imagine bringing your child or teen for an unplugged week sharing picnics, playing old-fashioned games, and exploring a variety of fiber arts, in addition to weaving on hand looms both big and small in our barn studio.

 Weaving for the young

 This unusual opportunity to try your hand at weaving on a floor loom is good idea because a floor loom is really fun to use!
 You get to throw a shuttle back and forth and beat with a big hanging beater.
 Each participant can expect to take home their very own rag rug and handwoven towel or napkin.
 There will also be time allotted on our band looms.
 A group project of making a tablecloth from scratch on one of our biggest looms will be raffled to benefit future weaving weeks like this one.